-Have you seen the ideas on how to promote your business for free?
+Have you seen the ideas on free business promotion online?
 They SUCK… with emphasis on UCK…

 Before I explain how to get free business promotion using other people’s money, let’s quickly review & weigh in on some of the common ideas suggested by other sites: